-A Japanese garden is a great place to escape your hectic, modern lifestyle.
+A Japanese garden is a great place to escape the hectic, modern lifestyle.
 Here you can retreat and recharge your batteries.
 Don’t worry if you have a busy schedule as these gardens do not require constant upkeep.

 Whether you have a small or large area to work with, it is fairly simple to create your very own Zen-filled oasis.
 With a little pre-planning, you can easily work in the three key concepts for a Japanese inspired garden…